 If you can’t find any kind of label around the container you want to use then you can just put it to the test.

-I usually test my plastic containers just to make sure if they are microwave-safe (yes, even if they have the label – because why not?).
+I usually test my plastic food containers just to make sure if they are microwave-safe (yes, even if they have the label – because why not?).

 Here’s what I do to check if I can microwave my containers:

 - Take your food container in question and fill it with about 1 cup of water (the amount of water depends on how big the food container is, so you need to make sure to just adjust it accordingly).